Evolutionary genetics of mimetic coloration in bumble bees

 Just a sampling of some of the incredible diversity of gall morphologies induced by gall wasp species.
 From Left: Wooly catkin gall wasp (Callyrhytis quercusoperator) including both asexual and sexual galling generations, Hedgehog gall (Acraspis erinacei), Honeycomb leaf gall (Callyrhytis favosa), Clustered midrib gall (Andricus dimorphus), Wooly oak gall (Callyrhytis lanata).
 Images by collaborator Andy Deans, available on iNaturalist.

-Role of nectar metabolites in pollinator visitation bias and health
+Role of nectar chemistry in bumble bee forage preferences and health

-We are examining the role of plant defense compounds in nectar, focusing on milkweed toxins (cardenolides), in bumble bee visitation bias.
-(Villalona et al., 2020)
+We are examining the role of plant defense compounds in nectar, focusing on milkweed toxins (cardenolides), in bumble bee visitation bias (Villalona et al., 2020), the role of pollen nutrient ratios in driving bumble bee preferences, and how secondary compounds in nectar impact ability to tolerate stressors.